TanmayT/Restapi-Task-2/README.md

 $ sudo docker-compose down
 ```
 # Points to note
-- Persistant database is be stored at database/ folder inside the RestApiRemastered folder.
+- Persistant database is stored at database/ folder inside the RestApiRemastered folder.
 - Queries to be made at localhost port 8080